Chao-Xi/bb_aws_training/README.md

 # BB_AWS_Training
 git checkout bb
-got see the private commit of bb AWS traning
+go to see the private commit of bb AWS traning